 \textbf{\dagobah}~\cite{Huynh2021} performs the \ac{cea}, \ac{cpa} and \ac{cta} tasks by implementing a multi-step pipeline: i) table pre-processing, ii) \ac{er}, iii) candidate pre-scoring, iv) \ac{cpa}, \ac{cta}, and v) \ac{cea}.
-The \textit{table pre-processing} step involves generating metadata for the table, including orientation detection, header detection, key column detection, and column primitive typing.
-These tasks help identify the structure and annotation targets, facilitating subsequent annotation steps. \ac{er} retrieves relevant candidate entities from the \ac{kg} for each (entity) cell in the table using Elasticsearch; it considers the primitive types identified during pre-processing and enriches entity information with aliases to increase coverage. \textit{Candidate pre-scoring} computes a relevance score for each candidate by combining two features: context and literal similarity.
-Given a cell to disambiguate and a candidate entity, the context feature compares the cell neighbours to the candidate neighbours using a smart procedure.
-Overall, this method improves the precision of context scoring by incorporating both direct and indirect connections while avoiding overly complex and noisy paths.
-Then, \ac{cpa} and \ac{cta} modules identify the most suitable relations and types for column pairs and target columns using a majority voting strategy.
-Finally, the most relevant entity for each table cell is selected by combining pre-scoring with information from \ac{cpa} and \ac{cta} into a final score.
+The \textit{table pre-processing} step involves estimating table metadata, \eg header detection, and column type estimation.
+These tasks help identify the structure and annotation targets, facilitating subsequent annotation steps. \ac{er} retrieves relevant candidate entities from the \ac{kg} for each mention in the table using Elasticsearch; it considers the primitive types identified during pre-processing and enriches entity information with aliases to increase coverage.
+Then, the \textit{candidate pre-scoring} computes a relevance score for each candidate by combining two features: context and literal similarity.
+Given a mention to disambiguate and a candidate entity, the context feature compares the mention neighbors to the candidate neighbors with respect to the underline \ac{kg}.
+Finally, the most relevant entity for each mention is selected by combining pre-scoring with information from \ac{cpa} and \ac{cta} into a final score.
 The main challenges with \dagobah are its high time complexity and memory usage, making it impractical for processing large tables.
 This difficulty stems from the expensive task of matching table rows with relations in a \ac{kg}.
-Consequently, we limited our evaluation of DAGOBAH to the datasets \textit{HT-R1}, \textit{HT-R2}, and \textit{WikidataTablesR1} because these datasets contain tables with limited size, as detailed in Section~\ref{sec:datasets}.
+Consequently, we limited our evaluation of \dagobah to the datasets \textit{HT-R1}, \textit{HT-R2}, and \textit{WikidataTables-R1} because these datasets contain tables with limited size, as detailed in Section~\ref{sec:datasets}.

-Table~\ref{tab:dataset-charateristics} lists the datasets used to train the selected approaches; in particular, for \tablellama we use the published model on HugginFace, while we train \turl and \alligator on the same datasets used in the original paper.
-We use the term "pre-train" to refer to this \textit{main} training phase to distinguish it from subsequent fine-tuning (see Section~\ref{sec:training}). \dagobah is not listed because is not based on training (we use the open-source code).
+Table~\ref{tab:data-pretrain} lists the datasets used to pre-train the selected approaches; in particular, for \tablellama we use the published model on HugginFace, while we train \turl and \alligator on the same datasets used in the original paper.
+We use the term "pre-train" to refer to this \textit{main} training phase to distinguish it from subsequent fine-tuning (cfr.
+Section~\ref{sec:training}). \dagobah is not listed because is not based on training.